babylonhealth/ios-playbook/Cookbook/Technical-Documents/DangerRules.md

 > * Function: `check_unexpected_resource_files`
 > * Type: 🚫 failure

-This rule ensure that we didn't accidentally add some Xcode-specific files to a target's "Copy Resource Files" phase, as those files are only used by Xcode or for documentation or tests, but that shouldn't end up in the final framework or app.
+This rule ensures that we didn't accidentally add some Xcode-specific files to a target's "Copy Resource Files" phase, as those files are only used by Xcode or for documentation or tests, but that shouldn't end up in the final framework or app.

 This rule currently checks for `*.xcconfig`, `*.md`, `*Info.plist` and any file under a `__Snapshots__` directory and fail if they have been added to your target accidentally.

+### Warn about absolute paths

+> * Function: `check_absolute_paths`
+> * Type: 🚫 failure (inline comments)

+This rule ensures that we didn't accidentally reference files using absolute paths in our Xcode projects.

+It will add inline comments on each lines in the `pbxproj` where an absolute path was detected.

 ### Warn about `null` references